VaarunSinha/prospect-collection-tool/readme.md

 ### Challenges We Faced:

 - API Docs were down for the first day.
-- Not one of us had experience with typer or how to make a CLI.
+- Not one of us had experience with typer.